IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 ### Other specific mapping guidelines

 - `DensityGroupCode` field will be linked to Distribution phase as the feedback received from the industry shows that it's not an operational data but used for the Sales & Booking process part.
+It is then found on the `BookingShipment` object if required.

 - `Special Service Request` and `Other Shipping Instructions` code fields are not in ONE Record as there is no evidence of an actual referential and standard used for those.
 Moreover it seems stakeholders use SSR or OSI for the same purposes.
 Thus we have merged into `textualHandlingInstructions` property in ONE Record.